JanisHe/association/README.md

 created by NonLinLoc.
 This is only done during the first run, when `nll_basepath` is created by `nll_wrapper`.

+### Notes on NonLinLoc Implementation
+Note the NLL implementation can be modified in `association.core.nll_functions` since some settings for NLL are hard coded.

 ## Examples
 - `tests/example_harpa.py`: Association using HARPA.
 - `tests/example_pyocto.py`: Association using PyOcto (including velocity model).